 With the introduction of these 2 new standards from the British Standards Institute, we now have a document to measure the performance of our product against; and to give our customers the comfort of knowing their water mist installation has been designed and fitted correctly.

 In water mist systems, water is forced through micro nozzles to form a water mist with the most effective fire fighting droplet size.

 The water mist can give optimum protection by its cooling effect and also by the “inerting” or elimination of oxygen effect as water expands by a factor of 1700 when it evaporates.

 Thus when water mist comes into contact with the fire – heat and oxygen, 2 of the essential ingredients of fire are much reduced or eliminated.

 Less water is required in water mist systems than with conventional fire sprinklers systems.

 Water mist systems are almost like the spray from an aerosol where conventional sprinklers are more like the water coming from a domestic shower.

-Contact us to discuss your requirements on water mist fire suppression.
+Contact us to discuss your requirements for water mist fire suppression systems.